Trait opentelemetry::trace::Tracer

 fn start_with_context<T>(&self, name: T, parent_cx: &Context) -> Self::Spanwhere T: Into<Cow<'static, str>>,

-Starts a new Span
+Starts a new Span with a given context

-By default the currently active Span
+By default the currently active Span is set as the new Span’s

-MAY provide other default options for newly
+parent.
+The Tracer MAY provide other default options for newly

-created Span
+created Spans.

-by default, but this functionality MAY be offered additionally
+active Span by default, but this functionality MAY be offered additionally

 as a separate operation.